jupyterlab/jupyterlab-git/README.md

 ## Troubleshooting

-Before consulting the following list, be sure the server extension and the frontend extension have the same version by executing the following commands:
+Before consulting the following list, be sure the `jupyterlab_git` server extension and the `@jupyterlab/git` frontend extension have the same version by executing the following commands:

 ```bash
 jupyter serverextension list
 jupyter labextension list
 ```

+If they do not match or one is missing, please [reinstall the package](README.md#Install).

 - **Issue**: the Git panel does not recognize that you are in a Git repository.